Coles Group Stock Market Value

 Symbol | Coles |

 In the world of financial modeling, what-if analysis is part of sensitivity analysis performed to test how changes in assumptions impact individual outputs in a model.
-When applied to Coles' pink sheet what-if analysis refers to the analyzing how the change in your past investing horizon will affect the profitability against the current market value of Coles.
+When applied to Coles Group's pink sheet what-if analysis refers to the analyzing how the change in your past investing horizon will affect the profitability against the current market value of Coles Group.

-If you would invest 0.00 in Coles on April 22, 2025 and sell it all today you would earn a total of 0.00 from holding Coles Group or generate 0.0% return on investment in Coles over 90 days.
-Coles is related to or competes with Seven I, Grocery Outlet, Krispy Kreme, Koninklijke Ahold, Weis Markets, Albertsons Companies, and Dingdong ADR.
+If you would invest 0.00 in Coles Group on May 27, 2025 and sell it all today you would earn a total of 0.00 from holding Coles Group or generate 0.0% return on investment in Coles Group over 90 days.
+Coles Group is related to or competes with Seven I, Grocery Outlet, Krispy Kreme, Koninklijke Ahold, Weis Markets, Albertsons Companies, and Dingdong Limited.
 It operates through Supermarkets, Liquor, and Express segments More

 Coles Group Backtested Returns

-Coles appears to be slightly risky, given 3 months investment horizon.
-Coles Group secures Sharpe Ratio (or Efficiency) of 0.0791, which signifies that the company had a 0.0791 % return per unit of risk over the last 3 months.
-By analyzing Coles' technical indicators, you can evaluate if the expected return of 0.54% is justified by implied risk.
-Please makes use of Coles' Risk Adjusted Performance of 0.0808, standard deviation of 6.62, and Mean Deviation of 1.99 to double-check if our risk estimates are consistent with your expectations.
-On a scale of 0 to 100, Coles holds a performance score of 6.
-The firm shows a Beta (market volatility) of -0.62, which signifies possible diversification benefits within a given portfolio.
-As returns on the market increase, returns on owning Coles are expected to decrease at a much lower rate.
-During the bear market, Coles is likely to outperform the market.
-Please check Coles' treynor ratio, as well as the relationship between the kurtosis and day typical price , to make a quick decision on whether Coles' price patterns will revert.
+Coles Group secures Sharpe Ratio (or Efficiency) of -0.18, which signifies that the company had a -0.18 % return per unit of risk over the last 3 months.
+Coles Group exposes seventeen different technical indicators, which can help you to evaluate volatility embedded in its price movement.
+Please confirm Coles Group's Standard Deviation of 0.488, mean deviation of 0.1917, and Risk Adjusted Performance of (0.14) to double-check the risk estimate we provide.
+The firm shows a Beta (market volatility) of -0.0856, which signifies not very significant fluctuations relative to the market.
+As returns on the market increase, returns on owning Coles Group are expected to decrease at a much lower rate.
+During the bear market, Coles Group is likely to outperform the market.
+At this point, Coles Group has a negative expected return of -0.0921%.
+Please make sure to confirm Coles Group's jensen alpha, as well as the relationship between the kurtosis and day typical price , to decide if Coles Group performance from the past will be repeated at some point in the near future.

-Coles Group has excellent reverse predictability.
-Overlapping area represents the amount of predictability between Coles time series from 22nd of April 2025 to 6th of June 2025 and 6th of June 2025 to 21st of July 2025.
+Coles Group has poor predictability.
+Overlapping area represents the amount of predictability between Coles Group time series from 27th of May 2025 to 11th of July 2025 and 11th of July 2025 to 25th of August 2025.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Coles Group price movement.
-The serial correlation of -0.87 indicates that approximately 87.0% of current Coles price fluctuation can be explain by its past prices.
+The serial correlation of 0.28 indicates that nearly 28.0% of current Coles Group price fluctuation can be explain by its past prices.

 Residual Average | 0.0 | |